Soubhagya-96/FlickrImageSearch_Angular/README.md

-# FlickrImageSearch_Angular
+# picturesearch-Angular
-An application to search for images based on location details.
+An angular app to search for pictures based on location details